OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:47

-Then the woman, seeing that she could not go unnoticed, came trembling and fell at his feet.
+Then the woman, realising she could not remain unnoticed, came trembling and fell at his feet.
 In the presence of all the people, she explained why she had touched him and how she had been instantly healed.

 ## Luke 8:48

-Then he said to her, “Daughter, your faith has healed you.
+Then he said to her, “Daughter, your faith has made you well.
 Go in peace.”

 ---